 Behavioral science has proven that human beings are motivated by several needs.
 At a basic level is the biological drive to eat, drink, and sleep.
 Another motivator is reward and punishment, such as when we work for a salary and are rewarded with a paycheck.
 It is the third motivator that requires self-awareness — the things we pursue because they bring us joy and contentment.
 Shelley E. Taylor, UCLA psychology professor, has argued that we are wired to nurture others and care for their needs.

 These are the hidden needs that ennoble the human spirit, but they also take effort and time to process because they are complicated and complex drivers of our behavior.
 Too often we settle for a fleeting emotion such as happiness because it’s both instant and a popular meme.
 But, at the end of the day, our deepest need is to make a contribution to society that is meaningful to us.

 How to make It work for you: You can move toward a deeper and enduring sense of what motivates you if you are self-aware.
 Ask yourself, “What do I really want?”
 Another great question to ask yourself at the end of each day is this: “Was I better today than yesterday?”
 Again, ask trusted colleagues or friends for feedback, but make sure it is honest and constructive.

 3. Create A Mindset That Wins

 If you think of yourself as flexible and resilient, you will do much better in both business and life.
-Your image of who you are influences how you behave and thus becomes a self-fulfilling prophecy.
+Your images of who you influence your behavior and thus becomes a self-fulfilling prophecy.